AjinkyaAndraskar/-Marketing-Spending-Analysis/README.md

 - In this project, we will analyze marketing spending data to gain insights into the effectiveness of various campaigns.
 - We will utilize SQL to extract, transform, and analyze the data.
 - The analysis will help us understand the factors influencing campaign performance and provide recommendations for improvement.
-- We will examine the relationship between different variables such as campaign date, revenue, conversion rates, and average order values.
+- We will examine the relationship between different variables such as campaign date, revenue, conversion rates, and average order values and geographic targeting.

 # Data: